 Students benefit from personal attention and opportunities to build meaningful relationships with professors and peers with diversified ministerial experience.

 Each course is structured to include three components which incorporate the theoretical, practical, and collegial aspects of the learning experience:

 Assigned reading that must be completed prior to the classroom experience, fulfilling a requirement of 1,800–2,000 pages of reading for a three-unit course and 2,400–2,500 pages for a four-unit course.
 The reading provides the theoretical basis for the analysis of practical situations in ministry.

 - Classroom Experience (English program)

-Classroom experience is in concentrated sessions during two-week residency periods held each January and July.
+Classroom experience for the D.Min. is in concentrated sessions during two-week residency periods held each January and July.
 The residency periods involve significant interaction with a faculty instructor in a peerlearning, seminar format.
 The faculty instructor serves as a facilitator of discussion in a collegial atmosphere, using his or her academic and practical experience to bring in-depth analysis, critical thinking, integration, and application to the topic.